-We will be trialling different opening times at the start and end of each day, but the Library will always be open from the start of the lunch interval until the end of the tea interval.
+Full opening times will be included in the Matchday Guide for each domestic fixture (available in the ‘News’ section of the Trent Bridge website, with links from social media channels) and, while we will be trialling different opening times at the start and end of each day, the Library will always be open from the start of the lunch interval until the end of the tea interval.

-- You’ll be welcome to explore the thousands of books on the shelves, browse through the latest issues of cricket magazines, flick through ‘coffee table books’, have a chat with other supporters, see some ‘treasures’ from the Club’s archives and tell staff and volunteers how you would like to use the Library in future.
+- You’ll be welcome to explore the thousands of books on the shelves, browse through the latest issues of cricket magazines, flick through ‘coffee table books’, have a chat with other supporters, see some ‘treasures’ from the Club’s archives and tell the staff how you would like to use the Library in future.

 - If you are researching a cricket story or your family history we are keen to help.
 Research visits can be made on non-matchdays by appointment, so please email email@example.com explaining the information that you’re looking for and some days on which you could visit.

 We want the Library to become a lively and well-used part of Trent Bridge, so we’re always interested to hear how and when members and supporters would like to use the room.
-Your comments and suggestions are always welcome; please speak to a staff member or volunteer when you’re in the Library, or email firstname.lastname@example.org.
+Your comments and suggestions are always welcome; please speak to a staff member when you’re in the Library, or email firstname.lastname@example.org